-90 Possible exceptions can be envisaged for participating organisations from third countries to whom the EU applies restrictive measures or sanctions.
+91 Possible exceptions can be envisaged for participating organisations from third countries to whom the EU applies restrictive measures or sanctions.

-91 As above.
+92 As above.

-International Cooperation Instrument92.
+This action is funded on the basis of Article 13 (6) of the Regulation EU No 2021/947 of the European Parliament and of the Council establishing the Neighbourhood, Development and International Cooperation Instrument93.
 One of the general objectives of the NDCI is to uphold and promote the Union's values, principles and fundamental interests worldwide, in order to pursue the objectives and principles of the Union's external action, as laid down in Article 3(5) and Articles 8 and 21 TEU.
-The action is also funded on the basis of the Regulation EU No 2021/1529 of the European Parliament and of the Council establishing the Instrument for Pre-Accession assistance (IPA III)93.
+The action is also funded on the basis of the Regulation EU No 2021/1529 of the European Parliament and of the Council establishing the Instrument for Pre-Accession assistance (IPA III)94.
 The general objective of IPAIII is to support the beneficiaries in the Western Balkans in adopting and implementing the political, institutional, legal, administrative, social and economic reforms required by those beneficiaries to comply with Union values and to progressively align to Union rules, standards, policies and practices ('acquis') with a view to future Union membership, thereby contributing to mutual stability, security, peace and prosperity.